empathic-ai/altimit/README.md

 ## Altimit Engine

 Altimit is designed on top of a flexible protocol for building an open Metaverse.
-Altimit can be used as an engine for creating your own metaverse application, or as a plugin in another engine.
+Altimit can be used as an engine for creating your own metaverse application, or as a plugin in your engine of choice.

 In Altimit, every interaction boils down to <b>data and data changes</b>.
 This simple starting point is the basis for Altimit's design—enabling it to be maximally flexible and compatible with existing protocols.